 How to do the Reeves Deadlift

-- Approach the bar and take a stance that is a little wider than your hips.
+- Approach the bar and take a stance that is about shoulder width.

 - The barbell should be over the middle part of your foot (about at the top of your shoelaces)

 - Push your hips back and hinge your body forward until it’s almost parallel to the ground.